russross/blackfriday/mmark2rfc.md

 // END OMIT
 ~~~

+To aid in including HTML or XML framents, where the `OMIT` key words is probably embedded in
+comments, line the in in `OMIT -->` are excluded as well.

 # XML2RFC V3 features

 The v3 syntax adds some new features, those can already be used in mmark (even for documents targeting